 Rio Tinto’s Argyle mine produced 90% of the world’s pink diamonds when it was in operation, and held the monopoly in Champagne, Red and Violet Diamonds.
-Supply of pink diamonds are limited to a few handfuls of new polished stones per year.
+Supply of pink diamonds is limited to a few handfuls of new polished stones per year.
 To put in perspective, for every million carats of rough diamonds produced at the Argyle diamond mine, a mere one carat was suitable for sale.

 The announcement from Rio Tinto that the Argyle mine had ceased all mining operation in November 2020 caused a stir amongst investors.
 There have been no recent discoveries of viable mining opportunities to replace this unique mine.
 If a new mine was discovered in the near future, it would still take approximately 15 years to reach the actual stage of producing diamonds to sell to consumers.
 This closure positions the pink diamonds from the Argyle mine as an investment opportunity offering significant capital gains in the medium term.

 The time to invest is now

 90% of the world’s annual natural pink diamond supply is mined from one single source: The Argyle mine in Western Australia, which completely ceased all mining operations in November 2020.

-In anticipation and in the wake of this closure date, investors buying pink diamond are seeing an average appreciation of between 10-15% on their diamond portfolios each year.
+In anticipation and in the wake of this closure date, investors buying pink diamonds are seeing an average appreciation of between 10-15% on their diamond portfolios each year.

 This drastic supply shortage combined with a rapidly increasing market demand has positioned pink diamonds to take their place as one of the best opportunities for medium-term capital gains.